Skip to Main Content

 A Wine-Serious Table in Norway's Mountain Interior

-Smakeriet, at Lienvegen 11, belongs to that smaller category.
+Smakeriet is a restaurant in Geilo, Norway, at Lienvegen 11.
 Its White Star recognition from Star Wine List, published in December 2021, marks it as one of the relatively few restaurants in the Hallingdal region where the wine program has been assessed and found to meet a documented curatorial standard.
-In the context of a town that functions primarily as a resort, that credential carries weight: it places Smakeriet in a peer set defined less by geography and more by seriousness of intent.
+In the context of a town that functions primarily as a resort, that credential carries weight: it places Smakeriet in a comparable set defined less by geography and more by seriousness of intent.

 The New Nordic Framework and What It Means in the Mountains